-- c.
-Health and Hygiene.
-It is important that high standards of health and hygiene are observed when conducting activities on the range. - (1) Toilets.
-On-range toilets for use by range staff, firers and spectators are provided at the northern end of the range.
+- (1) Toilets.
+On-range toilets for use by maker personnel are located within the gallery target shed.
+On-range toilets for range staff, firers and spectators are provided at the northern side of the range.
 See Annex C to this Chapter for toilet locations. - (2) Hand Washing.
 Hand washing facilities are provided within each toilet block on the northern side of the range. - (3) Food and Drink.
 Due to exposure to lead particles and consequent contamination of skin and other surfaces, eating, drinking, smoking and chewing of gum is prohibited on each mound during live firing activities.
-Eating, drinking and smoking may only occur in the vicinity after handwashing. - 28.
-Emergency Procedures.
-In the event of medical, fire or intrusion emergencies occurring on the range, the following procedures are to be adopted: - a.
+Eating, drinking and smoking may only occur in the vicinity after handwashing.

+35. Emergency Procedures.
+In the event of medical, fire or intrusion emergencies occurring on the range, the following procedures are to be adopted:

+- a.
 Medical Emergency.
 In the event of a medical emergency occurring from either an accident or illness, the following action is to be adopted: - (1) Live firing is to be immediately suspended by the CRO by giving a blast on the range whistle and then shouting the command "CEASE FIRE, OPEN BOLTS, CLEAR RIFLES and INSERT EMPTY CHAMBER INDICATORS". - (a) All rifles that were in use at the time are to maintain muzzles pointing down range towards the target area, have the bolts removed, empty chamber indicators inserted and then laid on the firing mound. - (b) During the above action, firers are not to handle any rifles until the instruction to do so is given by the CRO. - (2) Assess the casualty and administer first aid. - (3) If the casualty is required to be evacuated to the nearest medical facility, contact the medical emergency services by: - (a) On-Range Mobile.
 Dial 111 and request an ambulance. - i.
 Advise of the nature of the medical emergency, - ii.
 Provide directions to the location of the range, and - iii.
 Advise that a person will be waiting to guide the ambulance on to the range.
 Note: The CRO is to task a club member to wait by the roadside of Messines Avenue and the range entrance road by the NRANZ HQ building to direct the ambulance.